lapwinglabs/blog/principles-of-an-ideal-database-client.md

 The ideal database has not been built yet.
 Right now, it's a series of high-level ideas that should go into building this client.
 I'm calling on the community to help get involved to hammer out the details and harden the implementation.

-If you are interested in getting involved or following along, I've set up a repository here: []()
+If you are interested in getting involved or following along, I've set up a repository on [Github](https://github.com/lapwinglabs/yurt), with the working title Yurt.

 As always, if you like the work we do or want to follow us along as we learn, follow us on Twitter at [@lapwinglabs](https://twitter.com/lapwinglabs).